 Non-alcoholic fatty liver disease and non-alcoholic steatohepatitis

 The doctor will evaluate your health to determine if you are suitable for undergoing an ESG procedure.
 Not all people with BMI over 30 are eligible for this procedure.
 You must be ready to commit yourself towards a healthy lifestyle after this procedure to gain the maximum benefit.
 If you have a large hiatal hernia, you might not be eligible for this procedure.
-Similarly, people with increased risk of gastrointestinal bleeding or as suffering from gastritis or ulcer are also not a perfect fit for undergoing ESG procedure.
+Similarly, people with an increased risk of gastrointestinal bleeding or suffering from gastritis or ulcer are also not a perfect fit for undergoing ESG procedure.
 If you are not eligible for an ESG procedure, discuss with your doctor about other weight loss options.

-Because of its operating ease, non-incision, minimum invasiveness, and better safety profile, it is a preferred option in obese people who do not want to undergo bariatric surgery.
+Because of its operating ease, non-incision, minimum invasiveness, and better safety profile, it is a preferred option for obese people who do not want to undergo bariatric surgery.
 After the procedure, you may experience nausea and pain.
 Doctors prescribe certain medicines to manage these post-operative conditions.